6.7.11

 JULIE: It needs to be his idea?

 JULIE: Right.
-There was a story - were you in Estonia when you put that band together?
+You were in Estonia when you put that band together?

-They flew myself, Bill Rieflin, Chris Wong – out to Estonia a week before the actual performances and we wrote 45 minutes of material, ended up touring Estonia to sell out venues and performed a private performance for the President.
+They flew myself, Bill Rieflin and Chris Wong out to Estonia a week before the actual performances.
+We wrote 45 minutes of material, ended up touring Estonia to sold out venues and performed a private performance for the President.
 He loved it so much that we then flew straight to Seattle and recorded it all in Seattle.
-And released the album dedicated to Estonia.
+And released the album dedicated to Estonia

 JULIE: How did you end up recording that in Seattle?